jltejada98/Sequence_Matching/README.md

 ## Background
 Detecting similarities and patterns between arbitrary sequences of data is a problem faced in numerous fields.
 From Bioinformatics to Finance, being able to efficiently identify similarities in a data streams is of huge significance.

 This project aims to compare two or more sequences encoded in text files and determine any matching portions above a provided minimum length in a fully concurrent and scalable manner.
-In addition to providing the matching strings and their locations in all sequences, the program also determines a similarity metric, indicating the overall presence of the matching strings in a sequence.
+In addition to providing the matching strings and their locations in all sequences, the program also determines a matching metric depicting the overall coverage of the found matches in each of the sequenecs.

 ### Sequence Detection